-Intangible unidentified assets are included based on the cost of volunteering hours consumed on them, calculated for an estimated life span of fifteen years (2015-2030) for the projects and amortised annually with no diminishing value (according to IFRS for the evaluation of intangible unidentified assets - cultural assets).
-Increase/decrease in the number of interns employed on the projects will be annually added/subtracted from the initial depreciation estimation and will be considered project investment/de-investment, respectively.
-It falls in the responsibilities of the Spanda Foundation board to announce the time of a project termination if earlier than 2030 and amortise it to the year of termination for the total amount until zero diminishing value.
+Intangible unidentified assets are included based on the cost of volunteer hours spent on them, calculated for an estimated fifteen years (2015-2030) lifespan for the projects and amortised annually with no diminishing value (according to IFRS for the evaluation of intangible unidentified assets - cultural assets).
+Any increase or decrease in the number of interns employed on the projects will be added or subtracted from the initial depreciation estimate annually and will be treated as project investment or de-investment, respectively.
+It is the responsibility of the board of the Foundation to announce the termination of a project if it occurs before 2030 and to amortise it to the year of termination for the total amount until there is zero diminishing value.